edgarade98/phase-1-project-MojoQuiz/README.md

 ## Description

 MojoQuiz is a fun and interactive quiz program that tests your knowledge on various topics.
 It offers a wide range of questions and challenges, making it an entertaining way to learn and have fun.
+This program uses a public API to fetch trivia questions.

+## MojoQuiz App MVP

+1. MojoQuiz will use a public API called Open Trivia, which is a popular API and offers wide range of trivia questions.
+2. It displays diverse questions and answer choice to the user and allows them to select their preferred answers.
+3. At the end, MojoQuiz will provide feedback on how many questions were answered correctly out of the number of questions ,     displaying the score at the end of the quiz.
+4. It has basic styling and a user-friendly interface.
+5. MojoQuiz also has the option of retrying the quiz if at all the user is not satisfied with his/her results.
+This might also refresh the kind of questions displayed.

 ## Project Setup Instructions